ArtemisE1Tara/Help-guide/individual_mods_homepage.md

 # Troubleshooting.
-## To find what mod is causing a crash look here:
+## To find what mod is causing a crash look here.
 - [(General crashes **all versions**)](/mod_setup_and_troubleshooting/diagnosing_what_crash.md)

-### Then look here to find the known crashes:
+## Then look here to find the known crashes:
 - [(Beatleader **all versions**)](/mod_setup_and_troubleshooting/beatleader_crash.md)
 - [(Qosmetics **1.17.1**)](/mod_setup_and_troubleshooting/qosmetics_crash.md)